 You can bake these in a liner so they are easy to grab and take with you (also this makes them feel very coffee shop to me) or you can butter your muffin pan before baking and get a slightly crisper edge on your muffins.

 - ¼ cup sugar (granulated)

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

 - 1 cup pumpkin puree

-- 1/2 cup greek yogurt
+- ½ cup greek yogurt